KziolkowskiWx/UAMaps/README.md

 ```

 This will plot the latest 12z or 00z maps depending on the time at which the program is run.
-Data is from the University of Wyoming sounding archive (https://weather.uwyo.edu/upperair/sounding.html).
+Data is from the [University of Wyoming sounding archive](https://weather.uwyo.edu/upperair/sounding.html).

 Maps from past dates can also be plotted by passing a --date=YYYYMMDDHH argument.
 Note: The HH must be either 12 or 00.
 For example